 She is an administrator of the International Watercolour Society of South Africa and the founder of Country sketchers in Hermanus.
 Also a member of urban sketch groups in Cape Town and Stellenbosch.

 “I was in awe of the magnificent flowers and breath-taking colours.” – Charmé Southey

 The inspiration for ‘Garden Glory’ emanates from a recent spring visit to Elgin Open Gardens.
 I was in awe of the magnificent flowers and breath-taking colours.

-If you are interested to purchase any of the artworks on display, please click the button below:
+If you are interested to purchase any of the artwork on display click the link below to contact the Gallery.

 “If I create from the heart, nearly everything works,

 if from the head, almost nothing.” – Marc Chagall

 My distinctive, abstract style is the perfect expression of my spontaneous response to the world I see and experience every day.
 Each painting is full of energy and created with dynamic layers of colour.
 Just as in life, there is always more to discover if you pause to take a moment to look.
 My paintings are full of unexpected hints of what lies underneath, there’s a depth to discover.

 I invite you to experience my paintings; to absorb what is seen, and to revel in the elicited response that I hope to stimulate.